NoLuckNick/C773_UXDesign/README.md

 # C773_UXDesign
 A repository of my work at WGU in the UX Design course.
-This is a website prototype for the project.
+The project presented stakeholder needs and content, and asked students to create a working prototype of the document to present